Prakash Pant

-Prakash Pant was a Bharatiya Janata Party leader and member of the Uttarakhand Legislative Assembly in India.
+Prakash Pant (11 November 1960 - 5 June 2019) was a Bharatiya Janata Party leader and member of the Uttarakhand Legislative Assembly in India who served as the first speaker of Uttarakhand Legislative Assembly.
 He was elected from Pithoragarh (Vidhan Sabha constituency) in the 2002 to 2007 but in 2012 Uttarakhand Legislative Assembly election, he lost to Mayukh Mahar of Indian National Congress.
 He was the first speaker of Uttarakhand Legislative Assembly.
-He was also a minister in Government of Uttarakhand with portfolios of Tourism, Culture, Pilgrimage Endowment, parliamentary Affairs & Reorganization.
+He was also a minister in Government of Uttarakhand with portfolios of Finance, Tourism, Culture, Pilgrimage Endowment, parliamentary Affairs & Reorganization.

 He died of cancer in Texas on 5 June 2019.

-Family

-Prakash Pant son of Mohan Chandra Pant, was born in a brahmin family at Pithoragarh, Uttarakhand.
-His wife is a school assistant teacher by profession.

-Education

-Prakash Pant completed his intermediate in the year 1977.
-In 1980, he graduated in Pharmacy from Dwarahat, a rural area in the district Almora.

-Background

-He joined a government hospital as a pharmacist.
-He resigned from government service and joined Bhartiya Janata Party.
-Apart from his political career, he was a shooter.
-In 2004, he won a gold medal in the state shooting championship.
-In the same year, he also won a silver medal in national level shooting competition (G.B.
-Mavlankar Shooting Competition, Coimbatore) in 2004.